Statement of intent for Maths

 - There is a lot of pair/group talk to clarify thinking

 - Books show children working on the same mathematics, representing their thinking and understanding in different ways (including with diagrams, models, symbols and writing) rather than children working through many different examples.
-This may result in less recording in the books
+This may result in less work in the books

 Resources and representation